kreativan/kreativan-pw-core/README.md

 ### Features
 * Direct output method
 * UIkit 3 Framework
-* Custom Core Module
-* Site Settings
+* Site Settings Module
+* Admin Helper Module
+* Menu Manager Module

 ### How to use?
 Just clone the repo, download latest processwire and uplaod it to the same folder, navigae to the url to run install...